savonrb/savonrb.github.io/version2/globals.md

 #### ssl_cert_file

-Sets the SSL cert file to use.
+Sets the SSL cert file to use, or sets the path to the directory that contains the cert file(s).

 ``` ruby
 Savon.client(ssl_cert_file: "lib/client_cert.pem")